NCAR/esds/posts/project-pythia-overview.md

 ![pandas example](images/pythia_resource_gallery.png)

-If you continue scrolling down the page, you will find various ways to contribute and engage with the project, including via [Github Discussions](https://github.com/ProjectPythia/projectpythia.github.io/discussions) and by [contributing](https://projectpythia.org/contributing.html)!
+If you continue scrolling down the page, you will find various ways to engage with the project, including via [Github Discussions](https://github.com/ProjectPythia/projectpythia.github.io/discussions) or by checking to the resource gallery or foundations book, using the [contributor's guide](https://projectpythia.org/contributing.html) as a reference.

 ![Pythia Portal](images/pythia_contribute.png)